noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

 > etc.

-If R were a *compiled* computer language, like C or FORTRAN, much of this "figuring out" would be accomplished the compilation step, not when the program was run.
-Compiled programs are translated into binary computer language after they are written, but before they are run and this occurs over the *whole program*, rather than line-by-line.
+If R were a *compiled* computer language, like C or FORTRAN, much of this "figuring out" would be accomplished during the compilation step, not when the program was run.
+Compiled programs are translated into binary computer language after they are written, but before they are run, and this occurs over the *whole program*, rather than line-by-line.
 This allows the compiler to organize the binary machine code in an optimal way for the computer to interpret.